_ (10 of 17)

 Mastering vocal technique and improvisation skills in Jazz Singing.

-The fundamental element that will allow the singer to dive into the magical world of jazz is the sound of the instrument, which is the voice in this case.
-So developing the voice and being able to control our vocal sound is the first step of the jazz pathway.
+The fundamental element that allows the singer to dive into the magical world of jazz is the sound of the instrument, which in this case is the voice.
+Thus, developing the voice and being able to control the vocal sound is the first step of the jazz pathway.

-The vocal technique includes breath control/management and the development of vocal tone, range, and volume.
+The vocal technique includes mastering breath control and developing vocal tone, range, and volume.

 More specifically: